 Why is council undertaking this project?

 Council is undertaking this project as it is clear that there is a need to update planning for this area and develop a concept plan that can be implemented and will support the important boating and lake access role that this site plays.
 The Paynesville Business and Tourism Association, has identified the improvement of the Slip Road area as one of their five top priorities for Paynesville, This work funded by the Victorian State Government will enable this work to be undertaken..
-The Victorian Government has also committed to providing $1.1M to upgrade the Slip Road foreshore including a seawall and boardwalk, meaning that this won’t be a plan that sits on a shelf unfunded.
+The Victorian Government has also committed to providing $1.1M to upgrade the Slip Road foreshore and the Australian Government through the Regional Recovery Partnership has provided an addition $1M.
+This will enable the construction of a new seawall south of the existing boat ramp and a boardwalk.
+This means that the concept plan won’t be a plan that sits on a shelf unfunded.

 Who is funding the project?

 The Victorian Government is funding this project.
 The $250,000 grant for planning has been provided by the Department of Jobs, Precincts and Regions.
 The Victorian Government has also committed the $1.1M to the Slip Road Maritime Precinct construction.
 The Australian Government through the Regional Recovery Partnership has provided an additional $1M to enable the construction of the seawall north of the existing boat ramp and the boardwalk.
 In addition council were invited to apply to the Victorian Government for a further $4M which will enable the jetties to be installed and the second boat ramp at the northern end of the site.
 Council are awaiting for the outcome of this grant application.

 The funding already committed by the Victorian State Government is insufficient to fund the full scope of the concept plans as described.
 Should Council be granted the additional funding that has been applied for then the project will be fully funded.

 What is included in the scope of the project?